-Academic leave of absence may occur when a student has failed one or more courses, has accumulated two or more quarters when the cumulative GPA is less than required by his/her program, or has not met programmatic criteria required to proceed in the curriculum.
+Academic leave of absence may occur when a student has failed one or more courses, has accumulated two or more quarters when the cumulative GPA is less than required by their program, or has not met programmatic criteria required to proceed in the curriculum.
 Academic leave of absence may or may not be preceded by academic probation.
 This action results in the suspension of the student from all academic courses for a period of up to one year, or until all program requirements for re-entry have been fully met.
 A mandatory academic leave of absence is noted on the student's transcript.

-The student who has been placed on a mandatory academic leave of absence does not have to re-apply for admission and is guaranteed reentry into his/her academic program upon successful completion of all failed courses and/or when all programmatic requirements are met.
+The student who has been placed on a mandatory academic leave of absence does not have to re-apply for admission and is guaranteed reentry into their academic program upon successful completion of all failed courses and/or when all programmatic requirements are met.
 Upon reentry to the academic program, the student is routinely placed on academic probation for the following quarter.

 Retake of a Failed Course

-If a student passes a repeated course, the original failure remains on the transcript as an "F" grade and is included in the total number of accumulated failures in the student's academic record.
+If a student passes a previously failed course, the original failure remains on the transcript as an "F" grade and is included in the total number of accumulated failures in the student's academic record.
 The grade from the original failed course is no longer used in the computation of the GPA following repeat of the course.
 The grade from the repeated course will be factored into the overall GPA.